< Go to Wind Jackets - Men's

 Cons: Limited to a narrow range of activities, expensive

 The Better Than Naked Jacket excels at running in cool temperatures.
 We loved it on runs in 40-50° temperatures in dry conditions or light fog.
 It can be worn with or without a thin base layer underneath.

 In some sense it is a little unfair to compare this jacket to the others in our Wind Breaker Jacket Review.
 This is less a true wind jacket than a super advanced base layer.
-But it also does not quite belong in the Performance Shirt Review.
+But it also does not quite belong in a performance shirt review.
 It is really in its own category of highly breathable running jackets.

 This is a great running jacket.
 It has a great fit, is very breatheable, a great hood, and plenty of little reflective details.
 It gives great range of motion due to its combination of stretchy fabric on the core and even more stretchy and breatheable fabric on the back and arms.

 This jacket is almost in its own category.
 It's not a crinkly rain jacket or just a standard base layer.
 Think of it as an ultralight soft shell jacket.
 Where most soft shells are ideal for sub freezing temps, this is ideal for warmer temps.